Kollegah: 2016–2017: Imperator and Legacy

-2017–present: JBG 3, Platin war gestern, Monument, Alphagene II and NBK
+2017–2021: JBG 3, Platin war gestern, Monument, Alphagene II and NBK

 Kollegah and Farid Bang regularly teased Jung Brutal Gutaussehend 3 (JBG 3) between March 2016 and 2017.
 The album was officially announced on 8 September 2017.
 "Sturmmaske auf (Intro)", the first single of the album was announced on 21 September 2017 and released a week later.
 The single became an immediate success for them, becoming their first and only single to reach the pole position of the German singlecharts.
 Two more singles have been released; "Gamechanger" and "Ave Maria", both of them entered the charts on high positions.
 Following the release of the album in December 2017, it broke multiple records in Germany, including the fastest rap album to be certified gold in Germany (they sold 100,000 copies in eight days though pre-orders). and the most streamed project in a week on Spotify by a German artist.

 During their live performance of "All Eyez on us", they announced a reissue of Jung Brutal Gutaussehend 3 with the title Jung Brutal Gutaussehend 3: Platin war gestern.
 The record was planned to include two EPs – Älter Brutaler Skrupelloser EP and Nafri Trap EP, Vol. 1.
 The album was scheduled for release in June but was postponed to 10 August 2018, following the duos desire to expand the Älter Brutaler Skrupelloser EP to a full album.
 Nafri Trap EP, Vol. 1 was released on 29 June 2018 as an apology to their fans.
 Platin war gestern was supported by three singles – "All Eyez on Us", "Mitternacht 2" and "In die Unendlichkeit".
 The project became their third collaborative studio album to debut on the pole positions of the German, Austrian and Swiss albumcharts.

 Blume released his seventh studio album, Monument, in December 2018.
 The album Alphagene II followed in December 2019.
 Alphagene II was his eighth number 1 album.
 In January 2021, he released the album Natural Born Killers (NBK), a collaboration album with Asche, who released his music at Kollegah's label between 2018 and March 2021.

+Since 2020: Natural Born Killas, Zuhältertape Vol. 5, Free Spirit, and La Deutsche Vita

+On January 22, 2021, he released the collaborative album Natural Born Killas with his label partner Asche.

+On April 9, 2021, Kollegah began a five-month promotional phase for his new album Zuhältertape Vol. 5 with the release of a first trailer.
+It was revealed that the album would likely be released at the end of September 2021.
+Additionally, the track Frühling was teased, which marks the conclusion of his long-running series consisting of Sommer, Herbst, and Winter.
+The album was released on October 8, 2021.

+With the release of the music video Free Spirit on April 15, 2022, Kollegah announced the album of the same name, which was released on August 5, 2022.

+On July 7, 2023, his eleventh studio album La Deutsche Vita was released.